MORGAN STANLEY CAPITAL GROUP INC.

 The execution of an EFRP transaction may not be contingent upon the execution of another EFRP or related position transaction between the parties where the transaction result in the offset of the related position without the incurrence of market risk that is material in the context of the related position transactions.

 Pursuant to an offer of settlement Morgan Stanley Capital Group Inc. (“Morgan Stanley”) presented at a hearing on October 8, 2015 in which Morgan Stanley neither admitted nor denied the rule violation upon which the penalty is based, a Panel of the NYMEX Business Conduct Committee (“Panel”) found it had jurisdiction over Morgan Stanley pursuant to NYMEX Rules 400 and 402 and that on October 23, 2014, Morgan Stanley entered into an Exchange for Related Position (“EFRP”) which did not involve the transfer of ownership of the cash commodity underlying the Exchange contract or a by-product, related product, or OTC instrument, between Morgan Stanley and its counter-party.
 Therefore, this transaction was not a bona fide EFRP.

 The Panel found that, as a result, Morgan Stanley violated Exchange Rule 538.C (“Exchange for Related Positions – Related Position”).

-In accordance with the settlement offer, the Panel ordered Morgan Stanley Capital Group Inc. to pay a fine of $20,000.
+In accordance with the settlement offer, the Panel ordered Morgan Stanley to pay a fine to the Exchange in the amount of $15,000.

 CME Group is the world's leading and most diverse derivatives marketplace.
 The company is comprised of four Designated Contract Markets (DCMs).
 Further information on each exchange's rules and product listings can be found by clicking on the links to CME, CBOT, NYMEX and COMEX.